Effigies in a Wood

 Alone with just the crude figures in the emptiness as we ventured beneath the autumn canopy.
 I built a makeshift shelter from fallen branches.
 In this shelter, the effigies were laid and dwelt quietly and still for a time.
 I felt directed to suspend them in the shelter, their suspension allowed them to move in errant breezes.
 I shivered their presence more sinister than I had intended in the eerie shadows.

-As the forest murmurs shrouded me, introspection ensued—a recognition of life's impermanence and the beauty in imperfection.
+As the forest murmurs shrouded me, quiet introspection ensued, a recognition of life's impermanence and the beauty in imperfection.
 The effigies, acting as conduits for contemplation, invited thoughts on life and death, on light and shadow, form and void.

 I took photographs and videos, hoping to capture the installation's raw essence and its sinister overtones, a testament to life's fleeting nature.
 In woodland whispers, the figures, shadow and substance, swayed in the wind, silent reminders of ancient knowledge.